• Health Education

 Diabetes

 To help control diabetes, you need to keep your blood sugar at the right level.
-If you don’t, it can lead to other health issues, like kidney disease.
-Diabetes is the leading cause of kidney disease1 in the U.S. Taking medicine such as insulin or oral pills alone will not manage your blood sugar levels.
-That’s why it is important to eat a good diet.
+This helps prevent or slow down other possible health issues, like kidney disease.
+In fact, diabetes is the leading cause of kidney disease in the U.S.1

-Choosing certain foods and cooking methods can help control diabetes and improve kidney health.
+Choosing less-processed foods, certain cooking methods and eating on a regular schedule can help manage diabetes and improve kidney health.
+Eat diabetes- and kidney-friendly foods by following these tips.
+Choose:

 High Blood Pressure